danielavelez1201/techbound/README.md

 Installation:

 This project uses lerna (https://github.com/lerna/lerna) for workspace management.
-Use `lerna run build` followed by `lerna run start` to get started.
+Use `lerna run build` followed by `lerna run start --stream` to get started.

 Other:
 - run `npm i` for npm packages